Gwen-M/securedrop/README.md

 The goal of this workshop is to provide a minimal installer to install the Ethereum App on a Ledger device.

+## Submodules

+Ledger live repo, as it's the main repo used to build the

 ## Setup

 // TODO -- installer to upload